WotLK Classic Beast Mastery Hunter Rotation, Cooldowns, and Abilities

 Hunters have several cooldowns that can be lined up for huge burst windows.
 While the actual timings may vary per fight, in general you should line up all of these on pull and then use them on cooldown afterwards, overlapping them when possible.

 Bestial Wrath is a late tier Beast Mastery talent.
-This is a 2-minute cooldown that lasts for 10 seconds, massively increasing your pet's damage while active.
-With the
+This is a 2-minute cooldown

-The Beast Within talent, this will also increase your damage and reduce your Mana costs while active.
+Mana costs while active.
+The Beast Within talent, this will also increase your damage and reduce your

 Rapid Fire is a Hunter's most important cooldown.
-It increases your ranged attack speed by 40% for 15 seconds.
+It increases

 Call of the Wild is a cooldown that Ferocity pets can talent into.
-It gives both you and your pet 10% more AP for 20 seconds.

 Changelog